jschnab/systems_design/instagram/README.md

 * `creation_timestamp`: timestamp
 * `image_ids`: set<uuid>

-Read query 9 is satisfied by the table `user_is_followed`, which is an inverted version of the table `user_follows` we saw previously:
+Read query 9 is satisfied by the table `user_followed`, which is an inverted version of the table `user_follows` we saw previously:

-Table `user_is_followed`:
+Table `user_followed`:

 * `followed_id` (partition key): text
 * `follower_id`: text
 * `creation_timestamp`: timestamp

-The partition size of `user_is_followed` depends on how many people follow this user.
+The partition size of `user_followed` depends on how many people follow this user.
 Popular users could have millions of followers, leading to very imbalanced partition sizes.
+The largest partition, storing the most popular user with 10^6 followers, is estimated to be 10^8 bytes (100MB).

 ### What about a graph model?